lukejacksonn/ijk/README.md

 Find h a bit repetitive?
 Not a huge fan of JSX?
 Love LISP?
 Code as data and data as code?

 This is a tiny recursive factory function that allows you to write terse, declarative representations of virtual DOM trees.
-It does not try mimic HTML or JSON syntax but instead a series of nested arrays to represent your user interfaces.
+It does not try mimic HTML or JSON syntax but instead a series of nested arrays to represent user interfaces.

 ```js
 const tree = h('x', 'y', 'z')